 The Electrical and Computer Engineering department offers two graduate degree programs:

-The Master of Electrical Engineering (MEE) degree is a professional, course-based program designed to increase a student’s mastery of advanced subjects; no thesis is required.
-The MEE prepares a student to succeed and advance rapidly in today’s competitive technical marketplace.
+The Master of Electrical and Computer Engineering (MECE) degree is a professional, course-based program designed to increase a student’s mastery of advanced subjects; no thesis is required.
+The MECE prepares a student to succeed and advance rapidly in today’s competitive technical marketplace.

-The PhD Program prepares students for a research career in academia or industry.
-The PhD degree program consists of formal courses and original research conducted under the guidance of a faculty advisor, leading to a thesis.
+The MS/PhD Program prepares students for a research career in academia or industry.
+The MS/PhD degree program consists of formal courses and original research conducted under the guidance of a faculty advisor, leading to a thesis.

 How to Apply